ProjectTEST-AI/MPC-documentary/Docs/GPU/GPU-Raycaster.md

-# Documentation for a self-made raycaster using mLog in mindustry logic.
+# Documentation for the Raycaster of the MPC project

 ##  Concepts - Tasks
 - (TODO) Rendered walls will be in one color in this stage `textures will come later.`